-How Maslow's Hierarchy of Needs Can Transform your People Strategy
+How Maslow's Hierarchy of Needs can transform your employee engagement strategy

 23 March 2023

 HR professionals have plenty on their plates, navigating hybrid and remote working, retaining talent, and providing critical support during the cost-of-living crisis.
+Not to mention brainstorming new employee engagement ideas!
 Your business and workforce are unique, but some theories on employee engagement and motivation have stood the test of time.
-During this blog, we'll explain how you can use Maslow's Hierarchy of Needs theory to keep your employees engaged and offer support during the cost-of-living crisis and beyond.
+During this blog, we'll explain how you can use Maslow's Hierarchy of Needs to enhance employee engagement activities in your business.

 Maslow's Hierarchy of Needs Explained

 When Abraham Maslow created his Hierarchy of Needs, he argued that humans are motivated by five essential needs: physiological, safety, social, self-esteem and self-actualisation (also known as self-fulfilment).

 At the bottom of the pyramid are our physiological needs, such as food, water, sleep, and warmth.
 Safety concerns come next, including comfort, security, and stability.
 Moving up the pyramid, we come to social needs, such as a sense of belonging and friendships, and esteem needs, such as a positive self-image, prestige, and status.
 Then, at the top, we have self-actualisation, which is about feeling fulfilled through growth, advancement, and creativity.

 Using the theory to unleash new employee engagement ideas